Click here to watch the full video.

 I still remember a lot about the first children who came to the school.
 Almost everyone learns to say "I can't".
 At school we're taught to listen to adults, not to have ideas and to sit down all the time.
 This is something children are made to do for fifteen years.
 Later, we're surprised when they're not creative, empathetic or responsible, but this is how we've taught them to be.
-The aim of both the school I founded and the Design for Change program is to help all children believe in themselves and realize that they can do this today.
+The aim of the school that I founded and the Design for Change program is to promise each child that they have the ability to do things and realize that they can do this today.

 The Design for Change initiative is currently operational in sixty-six countries, including Spain.
-Here, some six, seven and eight-year old superheroes have built a golf course at their school.
+Here, a group of young superheroes aged six, seven and eight years old have built a golf course in their school.